-- Run cable from the power source to a switch box and then to the first hole, allowing at least 18 inches of extra cable to make wiring easy.
+- Run NM-B cable from the power source to a switch box and then to the first hole, allowing at least 18-inches of extra cable to make wiring easy.

 - Open the light’s junction box.

-- Run cable into the box and clamp it.
+- Run cables into the box and clamp them.

-- Fold the wires into the box and replace the cover.
+- Fold the wires carefully into the box and replace the cover.

-- Most models of recessed lighting housing have four clips that clamp the can to the ceiling by pushing down on top of the drywall.
+- Most models of recessed light housing have four clips that clamp the can to the ceiling by pushing down on top of the drywall.